Significant Injuries and Liability

 The Outcome

-The grandmother had hidden the keys to the vehicle in her bed, nightstand, drawer in her bedroom.
-The granddaughter had found the keys, went joyriding, and caused the horrific wreck that will impact my client’s life for the rest of her life.
+The grandmother had hidden the keys to the vehicle in her bed, nightstand, and drawer in her bedroom.
+The granddaughter had found the keys, went joyriding, and caused the horrific wreck that would impact my client’s life for the rest of her life.
 These facts did not support our argument that there were multiple acts by multiple insureds, and thus stacking would not be allowed under the policy.
 There was nothing I could do any further for my client.
-I recommend she go ahead and accept the $50,000 policy limits offer, and she did.
+I recommended she go ahead and accept the $50,000 policy limits offer, and she did.

 Realities of Limited Coverage

-The 16-year-old that caused the accident had no significant assets or money.
+The 16-year-old who caused the accident had no significant assets or money.
 Even if we got a judgment against her, it would have been worthless because there was no money or assets we could have personally collected from her.
 I was torn up.
-Here was a severely injured client that deserved much more than just $50,000.
+Here was a severely injured client who deserved much more than just $50,000.
 She had millions of dollars in damages.
 This was a case I will remember for the rest of my life.
 I wish I could have gotten this client so much more, but there was simply nothing else that I could have done in her case.

 Conclusion